Rahul-Sahani04/React-Frontend-Development-Roadmap/README.md

 ## Intermediate Concepts

+> For a comprehensive understanding of the basic concepts, refer to our detailed guide [Here.
+Intermediate Concepts](Intermediate/Readme.md)

 Delve deeper into React with intermediate topics:
 - **Event Handling**: Understand how to handle events in React.
 - **Lifecycle Methods**: Learn about class component lifecycle methods.